hanpfei/audio-echo/app/src/main/cpp/oboe/docs/FullGuide.md

 # Full Guide To Oboe
-Oboe is a C++ library which makes it easy to build high-performance audio apps on Android.
+Oboe is a C++ library which makes it easy to build high-performance src.audio apps on Android.
 Apps communicate with Oboe by reading and writing data to streams.

 ## Audio streams

-Oboe moves audio data between your app and the audio inputs and outputs on your Android device.
-Your app passes data in and out using a callback function or by reading from and writing to *audio streams*, represented by the class `AudioStream`.
+Oboe moves src.audio data between your app and the src.audio inputs and outputs on your Android device.
+Your app passes data in and out using a callback function or by reading from and writing to *src.audio streams*, represented by the class `AudioStream`.
 The read/write calls can be blocking or non-blocking.

 A stream is defined by the following:

-*   The *audio* *device* that is the source or sink for the data in the stream.
+*   The *src.audio* *device* that is the source or sink for the data in the stream.
-*   The *sharing mode* that determines whether a stream has exclusive access to an audio device that might otherwise be shared among multiple streams.
+*   The *sharing mode* that determines whether a stream has exclusive access to an src.audio device that might otherwise be shared among multiple streams.
-*   The *format* of the audio data in the stream.
+*   The *format* of the src.audio data in the stream.

 ### Audio device

-Each stream is attached to a single audio device.
+Each stream is attached to a single src.audio device.

-An audio device is a hardware interface or virtual endpoint that acts as a source or sink for a continuous stream of digital audio data.
-Don't confuse an *audio device*
+An src.audio device is a hardware interface or virtual endpoint that acts as a source or sink for a continuous stream of digital src.audio data.
+Don't confuse an *src.audio device*
 (a built-in mic or bluetooth headset) with the *Android device* (the phone or watch) that is running your app.

-On API 23 and above you can use the `AudioManager` method [getDevices()](https://developer.android.com/reference/android/media/AudioManager.html#getDevices(int)) to discover the audio devices that are available on your Android device.
+On API 23 and above you can use the `AudioManager` method [getDevices()](https://developer.android.com/reference/android/media/AudioManager.html#getDevices(int)) to discover the src.audio devices that are available on your Android device.
 The method returns information about the [type](https://developer.android.com/reference/android/media/AudioDeviceInfo.html) of each device.

-Each audio device has a unique ID on the Android device.
-You can  use the ID to bind an audio stream to a specific audio device.
+Each src.audio device has a unique ID on the Android device.
+You can  use the ID to bind an src.audio stream to a specific src.audio device.
 However, in most cases you can let Oboe choose the default primary device rather than specifying one yourself.

-The audio device attached to a stream determines whether the stream is for input or output.
+The src.audio device attached to a stream determines whether the stream is for input or output.
 A stream can only move data in one direction.
 When you define a stream you also set its direction.
-When you open a stream Android checks to ensure that the audio device and stream direction agree.
+When you open a stream Android checks to ensure that the src.audio device and stream direction agree.

 ### Sharing mode

 A stream has a sharing mode:

-*   `SharingMode::Exclusive` (available on API 26+) means the stream has exclusive access to an endpoint on its audio device; the endpoint cannot be used by any other audio stream.
+*   `SharingMode::Exclusive` (available on API 26+) means the stream has exclusive access to an endpoint on its src.audio device; the endpoint cannot be used by any other src.audio stream.
 If the exclusive endpoint is already in use, it might not be possible for the stream to obtain access to it.
 Exclusive streams provide the lowest possible latency by bypassing the mixer stage, but they are also more likely to get disconnected.
 You should close exclusive streams as soon as you no longer need them, so that other apps can access that endpoint.
-Not all audio devices provide exclusive endpoints.
+Not all src.audio devices provide exclusive endpoints.
 System sounds and sounds from other apps can still be heard when an exclusive stream is in use as they use a different endpoint.

 ![Oboe exclusive sharing mode diagram](images/oboe-sharing-mode-exclusive.jpg)

 *   `SharingMode::Shared` allows Oboe streams to share an endpoint.
-The operating system will mix all the shared streams assigned to the same endpoint on the audio device.
+The operating system will mix all the shared streams assigned to the same endpoint on the src.audio device.

 ![Oboe exclusive sharing mode diagram](images/oboe-sharing-mode-shared.jpg)